 Winston, Bucs stop Falcons cold in Atlanta

-Jameis Winston shrugged off two first quarter interceptions to throw for 313 yards and three touchdowns Sunday, as the Tampa Bay Buccaneers dumped the Atlanta Falcons 35-22 at Mercedes-Benz Stadium in Atlanta.
+Jameis Winston shrugged off two first-quarter interceptions to throw for 313 yards and three touchdowns Sunday as the Tampa Bay Buccaneers dumped the Atlanta Falcons, 35-22, in Atlanta.
 Chris Godwin enjoyed a monster game for Tampa Bay (4-7), catching seven passes for 184 yards and two scores.
 The Buccaneers' much-maligned defense, last in the league against the pass, applied the clinching blow when Ndamukong Suh recovered a fumble and rumbled 6 yards for a touchdown with 3:06 left in the game.

 Matt Ryan went 23 of 46 for 271 yards with an interception for the Falcons (3-8), who fell into last place in the NFC South.
 They were coming off consecutive road routs of division rivals New Orleans and Carolina, but weren't able to bring that form back home.
 Atlanta took a 3-0 lead only 2:13 into the game as Younghoe Koo converted a 25-yard field goal, but Tampa Bay answered about six minutes later when Winston and Godwin hooked up on a 71-yard touchdown pass.